 These symptoms point to the possible onset of dementia.
 If you’re experiencing any of these symptoms, you should see your doctor.
 Together, you can figure out what’s causing your symptoms.

 The most common type of dementia is AD.
-Recent research has suggested that AD may be strongly connected to having high blood sugar levels.
+Recent has suggested that AD may be strongly connected to having high blood sugar levels.

 Memory loss and general cognitive impairment, which are both symptoms of AD, may be connected to type 2 diabetes.
 Damage to the blood vessels is common in people with diabetes.
 This damage can lead to cognitive problems and vascular dementia.
 These are often seen with symptoms of AD.

-The results of one study show that AD is closely connected to insulin signaling and glucose metabolism in the brain.
+The results of one show that AD is closely connected to insulin signaling and glucose metabolism in the brain.
 The brain contains insulin receptors.
 These structures recognize insulin.
 Insulin affects cognition and memory.
 When the insulin in your body is imbalanced, it increases your risk for AD.
 This imbalance can occur in people with type 2 diabetes.

 Scientists also looked at how symptoms of metabolic syndrome affect memory.
 Metabolic syndrome is a risk factor for type 2 diabetes.
 Symptoms of the syndrome can include: